Dallas, Texas: Leading the Way in Stroke Care

 Mechanical Thrombectomy: When clot-busting medication isn’t effective, doctors may perform a mechanical thrombectomy.
 This minimally invasive procedure uses a catheter to remove clots from blocked vessels.

-Surgical Interventions: For brain bleeds, surgery may be necessary to repair ruptured vessels or relieve pressure.
-Specialists in the area are highly trained in managing these complex procedures.
+Surgical Interventions: For brain bleeds, surgery may become necessary to repair ruptured vessels or ease dangerous pressure.
+Specialists in this field possess advanced training to manage such complex procedures with precision.

 Comprehensive Centers: Facilities like UT Southwestern and Baylor Scott & White provide 24/7 access to specialists, advanced imaging equipment, and critical units designed for patients in serious condition.